 MSPH THESIS/PROJECT PROPOSAL FORMAT

 Prior to starting the thesis/project, you must prepare a concept proposal that requires approval by your committee.
-Guidelines on what the concept proposal should cover can be found here or on the website under project/thesis forms with all other necessary forms.
+Guidelines on what the concept proposal should cover can be found in this pdf or on the website under project/thesis forms with all other necessary forms.
 A copy of the final proposal will also be placed in your student file.
 Please return your proposal to your academic advisor.
 Your Supervisory Committee will determine if you are prepared to proceed to the formal thesis/project by signing off on the committee research proposal approval form.

 PROJECT REPORT OR THESIS FORMAT